Camera and Robot Calibration#

-Calibration is the crucial step that establishes the exact geometric relationship between the real world, coordinates in millimeters, and the image acquired by the camera, coordinates in pixels.
+Calibration is the crucial step that establishes the exact geometric relationship between the real world (coordinates in millimetres) and the image captured by the camera (pixels).
 Without accurate calibration, the precision of the picking system is compromised, making the entire application unreliable.

 Tip

-It is not necessary to recalibrate if only the position of the FlexiBowl is changed.
+It is not necessary to re-calibrate if the position of the FlexiBowl® is altered.

-Calibration is necessary because every sensor and lens combination introduces specific alterations into the image.
+Calibration is necessary because each combination of sensor and lens introduces specific alterations to the image.
 Its main goal is to correct these distortions.

 Step 1: Calibration grid#